avielzecharia/riddles/index.md

 # Exploit 🔑
 You are given a vulnerability which allows you the following primitives:
 1. Writing 65536 consecutive bytes to 0xFFFFFFBFFC000000.
-2. Reading 2 bytes from 0xFFFFFFBFFC000000 plus a secret key which is small than 65536.
+2. Reading 2 bytes from 0xFFFFFFBFFC000000 + SECRET_KEY, where SECRET_KEY is small than 65536.

 Each primitive can be used exactly once.

-- Use these two primitives in order to find the secret key.
+- Use these two primitives in order to find the SECRET_KEY.

+# Ink Everywhere 🦑
+On top of the two-dimensional Euclidean space, an unknown amount of ink stains fell, where the sum of their areas is less than 1.

+- Prove that it is possible to relocate the axes center so that no point is covered with ink.